 I’m Arlette and I live a pretty positive life, despite many challenges!
 It wasn’t always like this though, so I’m here to share with you the resources I’ve found so that you too can learn to ‘Love Your Life’!! 🙂

-I’m blessed to share my life with the lovely, happy man in the photos (Ian), my three beautiful sons, Alexander (14), Dominic (11) and toddler Benedict (yes, named after Mr Sherlock Cumberbatch himself!), two adorable rescue cats (Precious and Muffin), and six chickens (Shirley, Aurum, Molly, Ginny, Hermione and Luna)!
+I’m blessed to share my life with the lovely, happy man in the photos (Ian), my three beautiful sons, Alexander (17), Dominic (15) and five year old Benedict (yes, named after Mr Sherlock Cumberbatch himself!), and two adorable rescue cats (Precious and Muffin).
+We sadly lost the last of our six chickens (Shirley, Aurum, Molly, Ginny, Hermione and Luna), in 2020.

 We are lucky to live on the beautiful Isle of Wight, in an awesome detached house that we manifested at a ridiculously low price, despite living in an area where even a tiny 2-bedroom semi-detached house costs way more than the 3 x average salary!